tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-26-download-secrets-from-kubernetes.md

 For this demo I'm going to use Minikube.
 I used it on Ubuntu and MacOS, on many occasions it was a great way to test something, without affecting anybody else.
 If you want to install it, you can find instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 After installation you should get it set as your current context.
-To check you are connected to the correct cluser run:
+To check you are connected to the correct cluster run:
 {% highlight shell %}
 kubectl config get-contexts
 {% endhighlight %}